 A simple celebration of Christmas in a wonderfully atmospheric setting at the Leper Chapel.
 The Communion, by candlelight with carols at the smallest church in Cambridge.

 The Cambridge Leper Chapel, also known as the Chapel of St Mary Magdalene, is one of the oldest complete surviving buildings in Cambridge.
 This 12th century Romanesque building was originally the chapel of an isolation hospital caring for people with leprosy and is Grade 1 Listed.

-The building has 900 years of fascinating history – at various times it has been a place of worship, a bar and a warehouse!
+The building has 900 years of fascinating history – at various times, it has been a place of worship, a bar and a warehouse!
 It owes its survival to its connection with the Stourbridge medieval fair, one of the largest in Europe.

 The Chapel is not usually open but is used for community and cultural events.
 All are welcome.
-Free event, donations appreciated.
+Free event, donations are appreciated.

 Christmas events at Wandlebury Country Park